All Episodes

 Osama bin Laden mainstream.

-All of these guys are mainstream.
+All of these are mainstream.

 They're not the kooks.

-We used to use terms like violent jihadism or Islamic extremism in order to make sure everybody knew that we were not condemning all of Islam, that we were distinguishing Muslim terrorists from other Muslims.
+Until Obama came to power, we used to use terms like violent jihadism or Islamic extremism in order to make sure everybody knew that we were not condemning all of Islam, that we were distinguishing Muslim terrorists from other Muslims.

-And a more sensible time, we didn't say German Nazis.
+At a more sensible time, we didn't say German Nazis.

 We said Germans or Nazis and put the burden on non-Nazi Germans rather than ourselves to separate them.

-Anyway, he says here at the end, when when Senator McCain and his lemmings rebuke House Conservatives like Michelle Bachman, because they purportedly attacked Huma Wiener and her patriotism.
+Anyway, he says here at the end, when Senator McCain and his lemmings rebuke House conservatives like Michelle Bachman because they purportedly attacked Huma Weiner and her patriotism, there are two things at work.

 First, when the facts are against you, as they usually are against Senator McCain, demagoguery and character assassination are the most effective response.